Kayarchy - the sea kayaker's online handbook and reference

 Waterproof?

-Icom's expert pages advise that a waterproof VHF may be designed to survive spending 30 minutes underwater, to a depth of (say) 1 metre, but if it does go overboard you should retrieve it as fast as possible and carry out maintenance.
+Icom's expert pages advise that even if a waterproof VHF is designed to survive spending 30 minutes underwater, to a depth of (say) 1 metre, if it gets splashed or dunked you should carry out maintenance.
 "Good practice is to rinse the radio with tap water and dry thoroughly... as salt can cause serious corrosion.
 After repeated exposure to spray all battery contacts should be inspected, cleaned and lightly greased.
 Knobs should also be removed and control shafts cleaned and re-greased likewise.
 After any exposure to moisture the radio should be thoroughly dried."

 Go to next page for: